 The Main Event | Cauliflower Crust Pizza

-- NEW RAGÚ Simply Chunky Marinara Pasta Sauce, cauliflower pizza crust and Cauliflower & Yellow Lentil Penne
+Gather the ingredients – NEW RAGÚ Simply Chunky Marinara Pasta Sauce, cauliflower pizza crust and Cauliflower and Yellow Lentil Penne.

 With only four ingredients, this vegetarian low carb cauliflower crust pizza is pretty simple to pull together quickly.

-I start with the Original Italian Cauliflower Pizza Crust, which itself is made of only four ingredients.
+I start with the Cauliflower Crust Mix & Match Pizza Recipe, which itself is made of only four ingredients.
 (The whole crust contains only 180 calories and 6 grams of carbs.)

 I must take a minute to rave about the RAGÚ Simply Chunky Marinara Pasta Sauce.
 This new sauce is made with 100% olive oil and no added sugar.
 In this cook’s opinion, RAGÚ did a great thing when it chose to leave out the sugar.
 That iconic Italian combination of olive oil, tomatoes, onions, garlic and spices tastes just like homemade gravy to me.